 What investments are included under "#2 Other", what is their purpose, and are there any minimum environmental or social safeguards?

-The subfund may hold cash as well as investments for which no non-financial analysis could be performed due to the unavailability of ESG data.
+The subfund may hold cash, derivatives, as well as investments for which no non-financial analysis could be performed due to the unavailability of ESG data.
+Derivatives are used for portfolio risk adjustment (exposure, hedging, arbitrage).